bencombsHIG/AI-API/README.md

 # AI-API
-Simple POC utilizing boto3 and AWS ML services to enrich data with sentiment analysis and text detection.
+Simple POC utilizing pandas, boto3 and AWS ML services to enrich data with sentiment analysis and text detection.